Travel Photography: A Guide to Getting Started as a Travel Photographer

 Celebrating the small things will go a long way to creating happiness and the feeling of success in a creative industry!

 Because social media is one of the important steps listed above, be sure to share your work using the hashtag #thewanderinglens so I can follow along on your journey!
+Join The Wandering Lens Facebook Group and share ideas, your work or ask questions amongst like-minded photographers!

 You’re welcome to leave a link in the comments section below to share your photography story and include a link to your portfolio…